rosschapman/internetross/blog.md

 The indirection provided by the "control object" described above is analogous to the *store*-like object we've come to see in most JavaScript data libraries.
 Just like our hate-to-love, love-to-hate breadwinner Redux.

-A colleague of mine describes this type of event and state system as "Simple Flow."
-The *Three Principles of Redux* represent another incantation of this flow.
+A colleague of mine enshrines this patterning of event and state system as "Simple Flow."
+The Three Principles of Redux represent another incantation of this flow.
 It's everywhere.
-It's certainly nothing new.
+It's certainly nothing new, but there are many flavors with subtle differences.

 What if I try and take a stab a heuristic that describes at least one characteristic of this pattern: